matthewjberger/letsbuildarenderer/src/vulkan-backend.md

 mod render;
 ```

-Declare the `VulkanRender` as a plain struct that implements the `Render` trait:
+Declare the `VulkanRenderBackend` as a plain struct that implements the `Render` trait:

 ```rust,noplaypen
 // crates/obsidian_render/src/vulkan/render.rs